Verb T – “To Love a Phantom” review

 Verb T – “The Tower Where the Phantom Lives” review

-Verb T is a 42 year old MC from London, England, United Kingdom starting out as a part of The 4 Owls.
+Verb T is a 42 year old MC from London, England, United Kingdom known for being a part of The 4 Owls.
 However, he’s also been carving a path of his own since 2006 putting out a dozen LPs & 5 EPs throughout that span of time.
-But when I found out that Vic Grimes was being brought in to produce T’s lucky 13th full-length album, it significantly raised my expectations to the point where The Tower Where the Phantom Lives could become my favorite solo effort of his.
+But when I found out that Vic Grimes was being brought in to produce T’s lucky 13th full-length album under High Focus Records, it significantly raised my expectations to the point where The Tower Where the Phantom Lives could become my favorite solo effort of his.

 “The Phantom Appeared” starts the LP fittingly by introducing us to the titular Phantom character over a dusty boom bap instrumental whereas “Tower With a View” ruggedly talks about the residential tower that this ghost resides in.
 “Inner Child” works in a dirty bass-line as well as kicks & snares detailing that you can’t believe in something that you pretend to be, but then “Very Superstitious” talks about this mythical feeling that T’s getting keeping it in boom bap turf.